 Hollembeak shifts role in DePaul athletics from academic advising to senior woman administrator

-Under Hollembeak’s direction, Women's basketball was recognized for a 12th straight year in 2016-17 for its Academic Performance Rate (APR), which scored in the top 10 percent of all Women’s Basketball squads.
-The program is just one of 93 teams from all sports that have earned the recognition in every year of program.
+Under Hollembeak’s direction, women's basketball was recognized for a 12th straight year in 2016-17 for its Academic Performance Rate (APR), which scored in the top 10 percent of all women’s basketball teams in the nation.
+The program is one of 93 teams from all sports that have earned the recognition in every year of the program.

 The Blue Demons cracked the poll’s top 10 in 2009- 10 with their 3.455 GPA which at the time set a new academic standard.
 The Blue Demons ranked No. 11 in 2009-10 as well as in 2005-06 season – Hollembeak’s first year with the program.
 In 2008, the team’s GPA was the 26th best in the country while the 2007 team was ranked No. 25.